Kelpiscool/G305_FIBM/README.md

 current which is dictated by the cells overall capacity and the max charge rate usually denoted in C (i.e. 1 C charge rate).
 The Microchip MCP73832 datasheet contains more information for those interested.

 For the equivalent battery capacity of a AA battery a lithium-ion battery of at least 1000 mAh is required.
-If you choose to use another lithim-ion cell, ensure that it has a BMS circuit built in.
+If you choose to use another lithium-ion cell, ensure that it has a BMS circuit built in.

   This project is released under CERN-OHL-P-2.0 license, there is 0 secret sauce stuff happening here.